Skip to main content

 Communication through Educational Programs

-As part of our new urban development efforts aimed at creating “New Value, Real Value,” our Group is developing and providing educational programs to foster children’s interest in their town and to get them thinking together about the things which are important to it.
-In addition to field-trip lessons such as “Watching over the community,” developed under the supervision of Tokyo Gakugei University, and “Oshi no Ki,” developed together with students from the Faculty of Education at Saitama University, we also have “Machi-Oni,” developed in collaboration with the Graduate School of Keio University, which is a program that incorporates a local tag game that both adults and children can enjoy together.
-In addition to sports-related lessons such as swimming, MIRAIKU, and physical education, our MEGALOS sports club also operates the Kids After School program to offer these programs.
+As part of our new urban development efforts aimed at creating New Value, Real Value, our Group is developing and providing educational programs to foster children’s interest in their town and to get them thinking together about the things which are important to it.
+In addition to field-trip lessons such as “Watching over the community,” developed under the supervision of Tokyo Gakugei University, and Oshi no Ki, developed together with students from the Faculty of Education at Saitama University, we also have Machi-Oni, developed in collaboration with the Graduate School of Keio University, which is a program that incorporates a local tag game that both adults and children can enjoy together.
+To expand the adoption of these outreach programs into more communities, we are working to generalize the various programs and disseminate information through our official website, Machi to Manabu.

 Establishing Relationships of Trust with Local Communities